Andres-AM/CV_typst/coverletter.typ

 \
 \
 Thank you for considering my application.
 I look forward to discussing how I can contribute to your team.
 Please feel free to contact me.
+Thank you for considering my application.
+I look forward to discussing how I can contribute to your team.
+Please feel free to contact me.
 ]